nickbrandt/GitLab/doc/development/contributing/style_guides.md

 You can check for any offenses locally with `bundle exec rubocop --parallel`.
 On the CI, this is automatically checked by the `static-analysis` jobs.

-Additionally it is possible to integrate RubCop with several IDEs. [solargraph doc](../developing_with_solargraph.md) page describes how to integrate RubCop in to supported IDEs using [solargraph](https://github.com/castwide/solargraph) gem.
+Additionally it is possible to integrate RuboCop with several IDEs, e.g. you can [integrate RuboCop](../developing_with_solargraph.md) in supported IDEs using the [solargraph](https://github.com/castwide/solargraph) gem.

 For RuboCop rules that we have not taken a decision on yet, we follow the [Ruby Style Guide](https://github.com/rubocop-hq/ruby-style-guide),